Magic Leap formally launches Magic Leap 1 and reveals enterprise partners

 Communication, collaboration, and copresence

-The modern workplace is changing — organizations are becoming flatter and workforces more disparate, but our need for collaborative work and creative group ideation continue to grow.
+The modern workplace is changing — organizations are becoming flatter and workforces more disparate, but our need for collaborative work and creative group ideation continues to grow.
 Until now, there hasn’t been an adequate replacement for face-to-face interactions, the company said.

-In the coming months, Magic Leap will begin rolling out a beta test for Jump by Magic Leap, a platform for communication, collaboration, and copresence.
-It will allow people who are either physically present or digitally copresent to collaborate.
-With Jump by Magic Leap, companies can merge their digital content and experiences with multi-person, multi-site, volumetric copresence in the physical world, allowing for new forms of collaboration.
+In the coming months, Magic Leap will begin rolling out a beta test for Jump by Magic Leap, a platform for communication, collaboration, and copresence that will allow people who are either physically present or digitally copresent to collaborate.
+With Jump by Magic Leap, companies can merge their digital content and experiences with multi-person, multi-site, volumetric copresence in the physical world, enabling new forms of collaboration.

 Global French banking group BNP Paribas is already implementing Magic Leap technologies across its real estate business in Europe and will expand into its Asia and Middle East locations in 2020.
 Using a communication and collaboration platform from Magic Leap partner Spatial on Magic Leap 1, BNP has enabled employees from across its global network to be physically and digitally copresent in the same space, allowing them to interact as if they were all in the same room, despite being thousands of miles apart.